Documentation: Map of Science

 Credits

 Many of the algorithms and metrics used in the underlying corpus were developed by SciTech Strategies.
 Dewey Murdick conceived of and started the Map of Science effort and has informed the design and initial requirements.
-Ilya Rahkovsky designed and implemented an initial Tableau interface that informed the design of the first version of the Map of Science, as well as taking a leading role in clustering the underlying dataset.
+Ilya Rahkovsky designed and implemented an initial research cluster dataset and Tableau interface that informed the design of the first version of the Map of Science.
+Katherine Quinn developed a new clustering approach including citation and text similarity and maintains the current research cluster dataset.

-Dewey Murdick, Catherine Aiken, Autumn Toney, and Sara Abdulla have contributed ongoing feedback and ideas on the user interface.
-Neha Singh, Brian Love, Ashwin Acharya, Catherine Aiken, Zach Arnold, Miguel Camargo, Jack Corrigan, Brian Hayt, Patrick Lee, Maya Mei, Jennifer Melot, Igor Mikolic-Torreira, Mina Narayanan, Avital Percher, George Sienawski, Alex Stevens, Dan Stubbins, Helen Toner, Bryan Ware, and Molly Wasser provided review and testing.
+Dewey Murdick, Catherine Aiken, Autumn Toney, and Sara Abdulla contributed feedback and ideas on the user interface.
+Review and testing was provided by Neha Singh, Brian Love, Melissa Flagg, Ashwin Acharya, Catherine Aiken, Zach Arnold, Miguel Camargo, Jack Corrigan, Brian Hayt, Patrick Lee, Maya Mei, Jennifer Melot, Igor Mikolic-Torreira, Mina Narayanan, Avital Percher, George Sienawski, Alex Stevens, Dan Stubbins, Helen Toner, Bryan Ware, and Molly Wasser.

 Major change log